 As the name suggests, the Florida Bark Scorpion is native to Florida but has been seen in the southern parts of Georgia occasionally too.
 They are medium to large-sized scorpions with dark brown, almost black bodies, which can have a red tinge at times.
 The legs are usually lighter in color, and they often have very faint yellow markings on their backs.

-These scorpions are carnivores and will eat almost any insect that they come across in the wild, but feeder insects, like gut-loaded crickets or mealworms, are ideal in captivity.
+These scorpions are carnivores and will eat almost any insect that they come across in the wild, but feeder insects, like gut-loaded crickets or mealworms, are ideal when they are kept as pets.
 They are known to be fast, feisty animals with a sting that is not lethal but is known to be more painful than that of most other scorpions.

 You might also want to know: